CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.9.md

 ### Creating and Configuring Retenetion Policies

 >**Note:** You are not expected to perform the following steps.
 This information is provided solely to give you an understanding of the process of creating and using Retention Policies in the Purview portal.
+Your access has been set to Global Reader, meaning you won't be able to make changes.
+These instructions are for viewing only, reflecting the read-only access granted in your environment.

 A **retention policy** lets you manage the data for your organization by deciding proactively whether to retain content, delete content, or retain and then delete the content very efficiently by assigning the same retention settings at the container level to be automatically inherited by content in that container.
 For example, retention policies for the location **Teams chats and Copilot interactions** include user prompts to **Microsoft Copilot for Microsoft 365**, and the Copilot responses to users.
 These messages can be retained and deleted for compliance reasons.